Maternal Center of Excellence

 Construction Crew

-The MCOE construction crew is a success story in itself.
-For many of the women working at the site, it has become more than just a job, but rather a place to grow—both personally and professionally.
-Women like Yei Mansaray, a 29-year-old mother of five, learn livelihood skills that will stay with them long after the MCOE construction has been completed.
-Mansaray was hired as a laborer, promoted to a cleaner, and now works in the depot department, which is where all the tools and equipment are organized and stored.
+The MCOE construction crew was a success story in itself.
+For many of the women who worked at the site, it became more than just a job, but rather a place to grow—both personally and professionally.
+Women like Yei Mansaray, a 29-year-old mother of five, learned livelihood skills that will stay with them long after the MCOE construction is completed.
+Mansaray was hired as a laborer, promoted to a cleaner, and finally worked in the depot department, which is where all the tools and equipment are organized and stored.
 With no formal education, Mansaray never learned how to read or write—until her job in the depot.

 Yei Mansaray works in the depot department at the MCOE construction site.